AmeyVijeesh/Python-Projects/PyQt: Code editor/ReadMe.md

 - Add accounts
 - Track last opened files

-# NOTE: This project was made in Python 3.8
+# NOTE: This project was made in Python 3.8 and PyQt5